Frozen orbit: Background and motivation

 For spacecraft in orbit around the Earth, changes to orbital parameters are caused by the oblateness of the Earth, gravitational attraction from the Sun and Moon, solar radiation pressure and air drag.
 These are called perturbing forces.
 They must be counteracted by maneuvers to keep the spacecraft in the desired orbit.
-For a geostationary spacecraft, correction maneuvers on the order of 40–50 m/s per year are required to counteract the gravitational forces from the Sun and Moon which move the orbital plane away from the equatorial plane of the Earth.
+For a geostationary spacecraft, correction maneuvers on the order of 40–50 m/s per year are required to counteract these forces.

 For Sun-synchronous spacecraft, intentional shifting of the orbit plane (called "precession") can be used for the benefit of the mission.
 For these missions, a near-circular orbit with an altitude of 600–900 km is used.
 An appropriate inclination (97.8-99.0 degrees) is selected so that the precession of the orbital plane is equal to the rate of movement of the Earth around the Sun, about 1 degree per day.

 As a result, the spacecraft will pass over points on the Earth that have the same time of day during every orbit.
-For instance, if the orbit is "square to the Sun", the vehicle will always pass over points at which it is 6 a.m. on the north-bound portion, and 6 p.m. on the south-bound portion (or vice versa).
+For instance, if the orbit is "square to the Sun", the vehicle will always pass over points at which it is 6 a.m. on the north-bound portion, and 6 p.m. on the south-bound portion.
 This is called a "Dawn-Dusk" orbit.
-Alternatively, if the Sun lies in the orbital plane, the vehicle will always pass over places where it is midday on the north-bound leg, and places where it is midnight on the south-bound leg (or vice versa).
+Alternatively, if the Sun lies in the orbital plane, the vehicle will always pass over places where it is midday on the north-bound leg, and places where it is midnight on the south-bound leg.
 These are called "Noon-Midnight" orbits.
 Such orbits are desirable for many Earth observation missions such as weather, imagery, and mapping.

-The perturbing force caused by the oblateness of the Earth will in general perturb not only the orbital plane but also the eccentricity vector of the orbit.
-There exists, however, an almost circular orbit for which there are no secular/long periodic perturbations of the eccentricity vector, only periodic perturbations with period equal to the orbital period.
+Perturbing forces caused by the oblateness of the Earth will in general perturb not only the orbital plane but also the eccentricity of the orbit.
+There exist, however, near-circular orbits for which there are no secular/long periodic perturbations of the eccentricity vector, only periodic perturbations with period equal to the orbital period.
 Such an orbit is then perfectly periodic (except for the orbital plane precession) and it is therefore called a "frozen orbit".
-Such an orbit is often the preferred choice for an Earth observation mission where repeated observations of the same area of the Earth should be made under as constant observation conditions as possible.
+These orbits are often the preferred choice for Earth observation missions where repeated observations under constant conditions are desirable.

 The Earth observation satellites are often operated in Sun-synchronous frozen orbits due to the observational advantages they provide.